-There can be one or more Billing Agents that will not be counted as a Named User as long as he/she has no other permissions than managing the billing details.
+There can be one or more Billing Agents that will not be counted as a Named User as long as he/she has no other permissions than managing the billing items.

-You can engage a Billing Agent to manage your plan, company and credit card data, access invoices, and more.
+You can engage a Billing Agent to manage your subscription, add-ons, company and credit card data, access invoices, and more.
 A Billing Agent does not have access to the viewer or to any data.

 A Team is simply a group of Named Users.
 Any Named User can belong to any number of teams.
 You need to be Owner or Administrator to create and manage Teams.